-Base salary is fixed cash compensation that reflects level and scope of responsibility, experience and skills, and market practices.
-The Compensation Committee reviews each named executive officer's base salary annually as well as in connection with a promotion or other change in responsibility.
+Base salary is fixed cash compensation that reflects level and scope of responsibility, experience and skills as well as market practices.
+The Compensation Committee reviews each named executive officer's base salary annually as well as in connection with a promotion or other change in responsibilities.
 Salary adjustments are usually effective as of January 1.